Python-Markdown/markdown/docs/extensions/api.md

 ### Tree processors {: #treeprocessors }

 Tree processors manipulate the tree created by block processors.
-They can even create an entirely new ElementTree.
+They can even create an entirely new ElementTree object.
 This is an excellent place for creating summaries, adding collected references, or last minute adjustments.

 A tree processor inherits from `markdown.treeprocessors.Treeprocessor`.
 Note it is `Treeprocessor` not `TreeProcessor`.
 A tree processor must implement a `run` method which takes a single argument `root`, the current `ElementTree`.
-It may either return `None`, probably modifying `root`, or an entirely new `ElementTree` to replace the current tree.
+It may return `None`, in which case the (possibly modified) `root` is used, or it may return an entirely new `ElementTree` object, which will replace the current tree.
 For efficiency, it is preferred to return `None` and modify the `root` in place.

 For specifics on manipulating the ElementTree, see [Working with the ElementTree][workingwithetree] below.